-At MORIA, we believe the power of words has been and forever will be.
+At MORIA, we believe words have and always will have power.
 We want to encounter writing that makes people think; poetry and story and memoir that generate questions; ideas and obsessions that spark hearts as well as break them.

-Currently, we have both a themed call and an open call for submissions of poems, short fiction, and short creative non-fiction to appear in our second issue, which will go live at the end of November.
-While we accept all styles — including experimental, hybrid, and conventional forms — we aren’t interested in submissions of light verse, genre fiction, and any piece that references gratuitous violence or exploitative sexual imagery.
+While we accept all styles — including experimental, hybrid, and conventional forms — we aren’t interested in submissions of light verse, genre fiction, and any piece that references gratuitous violence, exploitative sexual imagery or is racist, misogynist, sexist, homophobic, fatphobic, and the like.
 We’re committed to publishing a diverse range of poets and writers.
-In our debut issue (2017), 73% of our authors are women and 24% are writers of color.
-We also published pieces from writers in their 20s to writers in their 70s — and every decade in between — which we think is right and necessary and which doesn’t happen side-by-side as often as it should in the world of literary zines and journals.
+Across both our issues (2017 and 2018), 68% of our authors have been women, 27% have been writers of color, and 10% have been writers who identify as LGBTQ.
+We’ve also published pieces from writers ranging from 19 to 95 years of age, which we think is very cool and important but doesn’t happen as often as it should in the world of literary zines and journals.

 We welcome work from traditionally under-represented groups, including writers who identify as women, indigenous, writers of color, LGBTQ+, neurodivergent, poor, border-straddling, disabled, or of various religious beliefs and unbeliefs.